eitchtee/gmail-inbox-cleaner/README.md

 ```
 usage: cleaner.py [-h] [--age AGE] [--starred] [--verbose] [--no_archive]
-                  [--no_read]
+                  [--no_read] [--filter_label LABEL_FILTER]

 optional arguments:
   -h, --help            show this help message and exit
   --age AGE             Act on e-mails older than x days.
 Defaults to 30.
   --starred             Keep starred e-mails.
   --verbose             More output of the actions done by the cleaner.
   --no_archive          Don't archive e-mails that met the criteria.
   --no_read             Don't mark e-mails that met the criteria as read.
+  --filter_label LABEL_FILTER
+                        Only act on e-mails containing this label.
+Add as many
+                        as you want.
+Defaults to all.
 ```